FrederikTobner/JANUS/book/src/chapter-03-boot-process/build-system.md

 > **TODO: Hand-drawn illustration idea**
 > Draw a factory assembly line where source files (.asm, .c) are raw materials on a conveyor belt.
 NASM and Clang are workers at stations with hammers/tools transforming them into .o files (boxes).
 These boxes all funnel into a big "Linker" machine that looks like it's under pressure (steam coming out, gears turning), and out pops a shiny kernel.elf with a "Grade A Bootable" stamp and a smiley face.

-**Parallel builds:** Ninja automatically compiles modules in parallel.
-On a 4-core machine, this is 3-4× faster than sequential builds.

-**Incremental builds:** Change one `.c` file, only that file and the final link step re-run.
-No wasted rebuilds.

 ## Verification